learn-co-curriculum/phase-0-getting-code-with-git/README.md

 Type `git remote` to see the names of each remote repository (or, "remote") available.

-If you've cloned your repository, you should see a remote name called `origin`.
+Since you cloned your repository, you should see a remote name called `origin`.
 The remote name `origin` is the default name Git gives to the remote you cloned from:

 ```bash